webmastersmith/WGU_Cloud_Computing/D329_CompTIA_Security+SY0-601/CompTIA_Security+SY0-601.md

 - **Privacy Enhanced Mail (PEM)**: A text-based format for encoding certificates.
 - **Personal Information Exchange (PFX)**: A format that bundles a private key and certificate into a single file.
 - **.cer**: A common file extension for certificates.
-- **P12**: A file format for storing a certificate and private key.
+- **P12**: A file format for storing a certificate (chains) and private key.
-- **P7B**: A format for certificate chains.
+- **P7B**: A format for certificate chains, without private key.
 - **Concepts**:
 - **Online vs. Offline CA**: The distinction between CAs that are connected to the network (online) and those that are not (offline).
 - **Stapling**: A mechanism where a server provides a proof of the certificate's validity to the client.
+You don't have to ask the OCSP if cert is valid.
-- **Pinning**: The process of associating a specific certificate or public key with a particular service.
+- **Pinning**: The process of associating a specific certificate or public key with a particular service. client does not solely rely on the default list of trusted CAs.
+Instead, it compares the presented server certificate with a predefined or "pinned" certificate or public key that the client expects the server to present.
+Only if matches, client considers connection as secure.
 - **Trust Model**: The framework that defines how trust is established and managed within a PKI.
 - **Key Escrow**: The practice of storing cryptographic keys with a trusted third party.
 - **Certificate Chaining**: The process of linking certificates in a hierarchy to establish trust.